‘Forever Chemicals’ Are Lurking in Your Air Fryer—Here Are the Best Non-Toxic Options

 Per- and polyfluoroalkyl substances (or PFAS) are used in non-stick coating on many cookware, bakeware, and kitchen appliances, including air fryers.
 You’ve probably heard about the health concerns linked to Teflon, the brand name of the most famous non-stick coating, polytetrafluoroethylene (PTFE), which is a type of PFAS chemical.
 PTFE coatings (like Teflon) use a binding agent called perfluorooctanoic acid (PFOA), which is linked to various health concerns (3).
 Other non-stick cookware is made with perfluorooctanesulfonic acid (PFOS), which is another toxic PFAS chemical.

 What Are PFAS and Why Are They Bad?

 PFAS are manmade chemicals that don’t break down for decades, earning them the nickname “forever chemicals.”
-When heated to extreme temperatures over 400 degrees Fahrenheit, PFAS, which are often present in non-stick coating, can seep into food and into our blood, kidneys, and liver.
+When heated to extremely high temperatures over 400 degrees Fahrenheit, PFAS, which are often present in non-stick coating, can seep into food and into our blood, kidneys, and liver.
 They’re present in products as unassuming as sparkling water, and researchers have also found them in drinking water, household dust, rainwater and soil across the planet, in the ocean, at both poles, and simply floating in the atmosphere.
 As such, a 2007 study by the US Centers for Disease Control and Prevention estimated that PFAS chemicals could be detected in the blood of 98 percent of the US population.